 |Sunflower seeds, toasted||5.21 mg||47%|

-Zinc formulations for infants to adults available as tablets, syrup, and lozenges to treat zinc deficiency, following physician consultation.
-Zinc supplements generally advocated reducing cold (flu) symptoms, respiratory infections, and diarrhea incidences in developing countries.
+Zinc formulations for infants to adults are available as tablets, syrup, and lozenges to treat zinc deficiency, following physician consultation.
+Zinc supplements are generally advocated for reducing cold (flu) symptoms, respiratory infections, and diarrhea incidences in developing countries.

 Acute zinc toxicity after oral ingestion causes nausea and vomiting, fever, abdominal pain, and respiratory distress.
 Excess can produce iron and copper deficiency.
 Zinc is also useful in the treatment of Wilson's disease (excess of copper levels in the body) since it inhibits the body's absorption of copper.
 Excess can also produce GI upset.
 (Medical disclaimer).